USEPA/ATtILA2/README.txt

 REQUIREMENTS:
 -------------

 ATtILA requires ArcGIS Pro 2.9 or later and the Spatial Analyst extension.
-ATtILA has been tested up to ArcGIS Pro 3.1.
+ATtILA has been tested on ArcGIS Pro through version 3.1.

 INSTALLATION:
 ------------